 Dare Leads Top Guests for Sportsville Award

-Former Minister of Sports, Honourable Sunday Dare, is leading a list of top guests for the 6th edition of Sportsville Special Recognition Award ceremony.
+Former Minister of Sports, Hon.
+Sunday Dare, is to lead a list of top guests for the 6th edition of Sportsville Special Recognition Award ceremony.

-According to a statement from the organisers, Hon Dare, now the Special Adviser to the President on Communications will lead the likes of Chief Segun Odegbami, MON, Hon Bukola Olopade, the Director General of the National Sports Commission, Dr Danladi Bako and the Nigeria Football Federation President, Alhaji Ibrahim Gusau to the higly anticipated event.
+According to a statement from the organisers, Hon Dare, now the Special Adviser to the President on Communications will lead the likes of Chief Segun Odegbami, MON, Hon Bukola Olopade, the Director General of the National Sports Commission, former DG of NBC, Dr Danladi Bako and the Nigeria Football Federation President, Alhaji Ibrahim Gusau to the higly anticipated event.

-Other top guests confirmed for the ceremony are the Chief Executive Officer of LAPO Microfinance, Godwin Ehigiamusoe Ph.D, Mike Itemuagbor, and Barr Seyi Akinwunmi
+Other top guests confirmed for the ceremony include; the Chief Executive Officer of LAPO Microfinance, Godwin Ehigiamusoe Ph.D, CEO of Pamodzi Sports Marketing, Mike Itemuagbor, and former NFF Vice President, Barr Seyi Akinwunmi

-The A-guests list also includes 2024 and 2025 Sports Personalities of the Year, Hon Gbenga Elegbeleye and Dr Uyi Akpata, Managing Directors of HotSports Group, Taye Ige and Mitchel Obi of MasterSports International.
+The A-guests list also includes 2024 and 2025 Sports Personalities of the Year, Hon Gbenga Elegbeleye and Dr Uyi Akpata, Managing Directors of HotSports Group, Taye Ige and Mitchell Obi of MasterSports International.

 SuperSports Nigeria General Manager, Chief Felix Awogu and top TV anchor, Charles Anazodo, will also be there.